fleck/locust-grove/foundation drainage.md

     A trench shall be created around the full interior perimeter of the basement, adjacent to the footing.
   - Pipe Installation
     - Place a 2-inch base of drainage aggregate in the trench.
-    - Install 4-inch perforated PVC pipe (with perforations down) on the aggregate base, maintaining a positive slope towards the sump basin.
+    - Install 4-inch perforated PVC pipe (with perforations down) on the aggregate base, maintaining a positive slope towards the interior sump basin.
-    - Connect the pipe into a continuous loop and run a solid pipe from the loop to the sump basin, ensuring a watertight connection.
+    - Connect the pipe into a continuous loop and run a solid pipe from the loop to the interior sump basin, ensuring a watertight connection.
   - Aggregate & Vapor Barrier
     - Backfill the trench completely with drainage aggregate, leveling it with the surrounding sub-base.
     - A layer of filter fabric may be placed over the aggregate trench as an optional, additional protective measure.
     - The basement vapor barrier shall be installed over the entire sub-base, including the top of the interior drain trench.

 ## Sump Pump & Discharge System
-  - Sump Basin Installation
+  - Interior Sump Basin Installation
-    The sump basin shall be set in a pit with its top flush with the finished concrete slab.
+    The interior sump basin shall be set in a pit with its top flush with the finished concrete slab.
 The bottom of the pit should have several inches of drainage aggregate for a stable base.
+  - Exterior Sump Basin Installation
+    The exterior sump basin shall be installed outside the foundation at a depth that allows proper drainage from the exterior footing drains.
+The basin should be accessible for maintenance and positioned to facilitate proper discharge routing.
   - Discharge Piping
-    - Install the sump pump within the basin according to the manufacturer's specifications.
+    - Install sump pumps within both basins according to the manufacturer's specifications.
-    - The discharge pipe shall be 1.5-inch Schedule 40 PVC.
-A check valve must be installed on the discharge line to prevent backflow.
+    - The discharge pipes shall be 1.5-inch Schedule 40 PVC.
+Check valves must be installed on both discharge lines to prevent backflow.
-    - The discharge line shall be routed to the exterior and must terminate a minimum of 10 feet away from the foundation.
+    - The discharge lines shall be routed to the exterior and must terminate a minimum of 10 feet away from the foundation.
   - Discharge Location
     Per Springettsbury Township ordinance § 281-29, discharge shall be directed to a vegetated area, a dry well, or other approved infiltration system.
 Under no circumstances shall the foundation drain system be connected to the sanitary sewer.
 The termination point must not cause erosion or discharge onto neighboring properties, sidewalks, or driveways.
   - Final Connections
-    Ensure the sump pump is connected to a dedicated GFCI-protected electrical outlet.
-Test the system by filling the basin with water to verify the automatic float switch and pump are operating correctly.
+    Ensure both sump pumps are connected to dedicated GFCI-protected electrical outlets.
+Test both systems by filling the basins with water to verify the automatic float switches and pumps are operating correctly.

 ## Materials
   - Perforated Pipe